Cooking for health

 In Indian cooking we find dairy almost everywhere.
 However it’s easy enough to eliminate it and still have similar dishes that taste great.

-Curds – If the recipe calls for curds, you can replace it with peanut or soy curds or coconut milk.
+Curds – If the recipe calls for curds, you can replace it with peanut or soy curds or even coconut milk.
 For example – curd rice is easily made with peanut curds.
 Raitas can be made in coconut milk or peanut curd, Chaas can be made with peanut curds, Kadhi can be made with peanut curds or coconut milk.

 Milk in desserts – This can be easily replaced with coconut milk or with nut milks for kheer type desserts.
 Some deserts can be made with coconut milk and sesame butter for the thickness.
-Most Indian sweets available in the market contain too much sugar and should be avoided.

 Nowadays we see many ‘healthy snacks’ available in health food stores made crisp in the oven.
 We find baked sev, baked dals, baked puris and chakris instead of the fried versions.
 Also we have many roasted snacks like chana jor garam, spicy peanuts.
-Sprout bhel, poha, sabudana khichdi, idlis, dhosas etc., can be made with minimum or no oil and are tasty options, as well as our famous vegetable sandwiches which can easily be made without butter and on whole wheat bread.
+Sprout bhel, poha, sabudana khichdi, idlis, dhosas etc., can be made with no oil and are tasty options, as well as our famous ‘Bombay vegetable sandwiches’ which can easily be made without butter and on whole wheat bread.
 The trick is to put coconut in the chutney to give it the richness and the fat that butter gives.

 Keeping the fibre